-If required, it is possible to prevent your computer from disconnecting Wi-Fi network, whenever an Ethernet cable is plugged-in to the computer.
+If required, it is possible to prevent Windows from automatically disconnecting Wi-Fi network, whenever an Ethernet cable is plugged-in to the computer.

 1. Prevent Wi-Fi from Turning OFF When Ethernet is Plugged-in